microsoft/surface-duo-compose-sdk/TwoPaneLayout/README.md

 # TwoPaneLayout - Surface Duo Compose SDK

-**TwoPaneLayout** is a UI component for Jetpack Compose, which contains the layouts that help you create UI for dual-screen, foldable, and large-screen devices.
+**TwoPaneLayout** is a Jetpack Compose component that helps you create UI for dual-screen, foldable, and large-screen devices.
 TwoPaneLayout provides a two-pane layout for use at the top level of a UI.
 The component will place two panes side-by-side when the app is spanned on dual-screen, foldable and large-screen devices.
-The two panes can be horizontal or vertical, based on the orientation of the device, unless `paneMode` is configured.
+These panes can be horizontal or vertical, depending on the orientation of the device and the selected `paneMode`.

+## Pane orientation

-When the app is spanned across a vertical hinge or fold, or when the width is larger than height of screen on large-screen device, pane 1 will be placed on the left, while pane 2 will be on the right.
+When the app is spanned across a vertical hinge or fold, or when the width is larger than height of the screen on a large-screen device, pane 1 will be placed on the left, while pane 2 will be on the right.
 If the device rotates, the app is spanned across a horizontal hinge or fold, or the width is smaller than the height of screen on large-screen device, pane 1 will be placed on the top and pane 2 will be on the bottom.

+## Weight modifier

-The TwoPaneLayout is able to assign children widths or heights according to their weights provided using the `TwoPaneScope.weight` modifier.
-If no weight is provided, the two panes will be displayed equally.
-The proportional layout only applies when the folding feature is not separating, meaning the foldable device is fully open or running on the large screen device.
-For dual-screen device with a hinge in the middle, the two panes would always layout equally.
+TwoPaneLayout is able to assign children widths or heights according to their weights provided using the `TwoPaneScope.weight` modifier.
+This only effects the layout for large screen and foldable devices, but for single-screen devices, there will still only be one pane visible, regardless of the weight.

-The TwoPaneLayout is able to assign children widths or heights according to their weights provided using the TwoPaneScope.weight modifier.
+For large screens:

-- For large screens, if no weight is provided, the two panes will be displayed equally.
-If weight is provided, then the layout will be split up proportionally according to the weight.
+- No weight &rarr; two panes displayed equally
+- Weight &rarr; layout split up proportionally according to the weight

-- For foldables with a separating folding feature, the two panes will always be split up according to the folding feature boundaries (with or without weight).
-A folding feature is considered separating when a foldable device is half-opened or has a hinge that physically divides the screens.
-If a foldable device does not have a separating folding feature, then it will either be treated as a large screen or a single screen depending on its size and the provided weight.
-- If running on regular single-screen device, there will be only one pane visible.
-The other pane will be overlaid and navigation will be available to switch between two panes, regardless the weight.
+For foldables:

+- Separating fold &rarr; layout split up according to fold boundaries (with or without weight)
+- Non-separating fold &rarr; device treated as a large screen or single-screen depending on its size

+## Navigation support

+TwoPaneLayout offers two constructors with customizable navigation support.

+The first is the original `TwoPaneLayout` constructor with an extra `NavHostController` parameter.
+This gives you the option to create and control your own navController, which will still be used to navigate between panes 1 and 2 in single pane mode.
+The content passed into this constructor should be under the `TwoPaneScope`.

+The second is the `TwoPaneLayoutNav` constructor, which accepts an array of destinations, instead of only two panes of content.
+This highly customizable constructor can be used in cases where an app has more than two app-level destinations, and provides more flexibility with navigation options and the navigation flow.
+The content passed into this constructor should be under the `TwoPaneNavScope`.

+## API reference

 ```kotlin
 @Composable